ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 cp my file.txt ~
 ```

-This command leads to an error.
+This command leads to the error.
 Bash passes two parameters to the `cp` utility: "my" and "file.txt".
-There are no such files.
+These files do not exist.

 Another error happens if the variable's value contains a special character.
-Here is an example:
+For example, you declare and use the `filename` variable this way:
 {line-numbers: true, format: Bash}
 ```
 filename="*file.txt"
 rm $filename
 ```

 The `rm` utility deletes all files ending in `file.txt`.
 The globbing mechanism causes such behavior.
-It happens because Bash does globbing after parameter expansion too.
+It happens because Bash does globbing after parameter expansion.
 Then it substitutes files of the current directory whose names match the "*file.txt" pattern.
 It leads to unexpected results.
-Here is an example of the possible command:
+Here is an example of the `rm` call that you can get this way:
 {line-numbers: false, format: Bash}
 ```
 rm report_file.txt myfile.txt msg_file.txt
 ```

-When referencing variables, always apply double-quotes.
+When referencing a variable, always apply the double-quotes.
 They prevent unwanted Bash expansions.
-Here are the examples:
+The quotes solve problems of both our examples:
 {line-numbers: true, format: Bash}
 ```
 filename1="my file.txt"